 Many eons ago, this flyer was included with purchases of new Brother knitting machines, still makes me smile

-Here are some ideas on creating a basic 3 loop “broomstick” cross.
+Here are some ideas on creating a basic 3 loops “broomstick” cross.
 Most of my teaching has been on 4.5 mm machines, so the above swatches were executed in thinner yarns.
-For this post my swatch is knit in a random scrap yarn from my studio, on the 260 Brother Bulky machine.
+For this post, my swatch is knit in a random scrap yarn from my studio, on the 260 Brother Bulky machine.

-Begin with waste yarn and some rows of knit.
+Begin with waste yarn and some rows of knitting.
 As long stitches are formed, some weight will be required to keep loops from jumping up, forward, and off the KM.
-Since you are asking the loops to stretch quite a bit on a fixed width metal base, some testing is required to determine the best tool for forming the optimum loop length.
+Since you are asking the loops to stretch quite a bit on a fixed-width metal base, some testing is required to determine the best tool for forming the optimum loop length.
 Yarn thickness factors into this as well.
-I found knitting stitches back to A loops too short, and using a cast on combs and paper clips or any of my rulers made them too long, so I opted for the plastic rod insert from one of my window shades.
+I found knitting stitches back to A loops too short and using a cast on combs and paper clips or any of my rulers made them too long, so I opted for the plastic rod insert from one of my window shades.